CodeAlpha7/Resource-Optimization-using-RL/README.md

-# DeepSlicing
+# RARE: Resource Allocation using RL Ensemble for 5G Network Slicing
-Source Codes for: DeepSlicing: Deep Reinforcement Learning Assisted Resource Allocation for Network Slicing
+Source Codes to perform Resource Optimization for Network Slicing in 5G